 Can workers be dismissed if their ages make them more expensive to employ?

-Can employers offer a series of fixed-term contracts to, and reduce the benefits packages of, older employees?
+Can employers offer a series of fixed-term contracts to older employees?

 Can employees be required to undergo a medical exam before being allowed to continue working into old age?

 No. The employee must consent, and even asking an employee to undergo a medical exam leaves an employer vulnerable to several types of claims, including age and/or disability discrimination and (possibly) unfair dismissal.
 The exceptions would be in the types of occupation in which a compulsory medical exam may be objectively justifiable.

 How can an employer retire an older employee whose performance has deteriorated but who is reluctant to retire voluntarily?